Moulton Niguel Water Remains Safe & Clean

-This report, which covers water quality testing for the 2021 calendar year, includes a comprehensive summary of everything you need to know about your water.
-It provides details on the results of water quality tests conducted at each stage of treatment and delivery as well as information about the required safety regulations for public drinking water providers.
+This annual Consumer Confidence Report covers water quality testing for the 2023 calendar year, summarizing everything you need to know about your water.
+It includes detailed results of water quality tests conducted at each stage of treatment and delivery and information about the required safety regulations for public drinking water providers.

-If you have any questions, please call us anytime you need help at (949) 831-2500, or email customerservice@mnwd.com.
+We are here to serve you.
+Please call us anytime you need help at (949) 831-2500, or email customerservice@mnwd.com.

 Have you ever wondered where your water comes from?
 Here in the Moulton Niguel Water District, our water is imported from both Northern California and the Colorado River.